-The work covered by these provisions only applies to Charlotte-Mecklenburg Utilities facilities and consists of constructing various utilities as required by the plans and provisions herein or as directed by the Engineer.
+The work covered by these provisions only applies to Charlotte-Mecklenburg Utilities (CMU) facilities and consists of constructing various utilities as required by the plans and provisions herein or as directed by the Engineer.
 The Contractor shall furnish any and all materials, labor, equipment, and incidentals necessary to complete the proposed utility work.

 Apply the applicable provisions of the Rules and Regulations of the North Carolina Department of Environment and Natural Resources, Division of Environmental Health to the construction of water lines.
-Apply the Rules and Regulations of the North Carolina Department of Environment and Natural Resources, Division of Environmental Management to the construction of sanitary sewer lines except as otherwise provided.
+Apply the Rules and Regulations of the North Carolina Department of Environment and Natural Resources, Division of Water Quality to the construction of sanitary sewer lines except as otherwise provided.
+Perform all work in accordance with the applicable plumbing codes.